Tripp Self: Education and career

 Born on November 25, 1968, Self received a Bachelor of Science in Business Administration degree in 1990 from The Citadel, graduating 9th out of his class of 516.
 He served four years as a Field Artillery Officer in the United States Army.
 He received a Juris Doctor in 1997 from the University of Georgia School of Law.
 In the summer of 1990 he was a laborer for his father's construction business and in 1996 he was a research assistant to professor Ronald D. Carlson at the University of Georgia School of Law.
 He engaged in the private practice of law for nine years at the Macon, Georgia law firm of Sell & Melton, LLP.
-Self was elected to the Georgia Superior Court from Macon in 2006, beginning service on January 1, 2007, and winning re-election in 2010 and 2014.
+Self was elected to the Macon County Superior Court from Macon in 2006, beginning service on January 1, 2007, and winning re-election in 2010 and 2014.
 He was chief judge from January 1, 2014, to January 1, 2017, with his tenure running from the retirement of his predecessor, S. Phillip Brown, to his elevation.
-On November 9, 2016, Governor Nathan Deal appointed Self to the Georgia Court of Appeals to the seat vacated by Michael P. Boggs, with his term beginning January 1, 2017.
+On November 9, 2016, Georgia Governor Nathan Deal appointed Self to the Georgia Court of Appeals to the seat vacated by Michael P. Boggs, with his term beginning January 1, 2017.
 David L. Mincey III succeeded him, by appointment, on the Superior Court bench.
 He became the 83rd judge of the Court of Appeals and ended his tenure on the state bench after being confirmed to the United States District Court for the Middle District of Georgia.